 Walter Alessi has enjoyed a legendary career at MIT, collecting numerous postseason honors since beginning his Tech voyage in 1975.
-With a 240-250 record in tote, Alessi ranks first all-time in wins at the Institute by a substantial margin.
+A 10-time conference Coach of the Year, his most recent selection came at the conclusion of the 2016 season.
+With a 288-287 record in tote, Alessi ranks first all-time in wins at the Institute by a substantial margin.

 Alessi received a Bachelor’s of Science in physical education from the University of Massachusetts in 1968 and went on to earn Master’s degrees in education from Rhode Island College and University of Massachusetts-Boston.
 He started his coaching career at Rogers High School and St. George’s School in Middletown, R.I.
 Upon departing St. George’s, the school named its lacrosse most valuable player award in Alessi’s honor.
 From 1973-75, he taught and coached at Westwood (Mass.)
 High School, where he started the lacrosse program on a club basis.

 Alessi is currently a member of the ECAC Division III Tournament selection committee.
 He previously served as the president and then the secretary/treasurer of the NEILA, participated on the New England rating board, and chaired the East-West All-Star Game.

 In addition to guiding the men’s lacrosse program, Alessi served as the head coach of MIT’s men’s soccer team from 1975 to 2006.
 The 2002 and 2003 NEWMAC Coach of the Year, his 204-252-30 record places him high atop the Institute's record books in terms of career wins and longevity.
 In 2003, he led the Engineers to their first NCAA Tournament appearance where they advanced to the quarterfinals and finished eighth in the national rankings.
 Alessi was named the New England Coach of the Year by the National Soccer Coaches Association of America and was a finalist for National Coach of the Year honors.